Frequently Asked Questions

-For efficiency of cost and scheduling, the 12.3-mile project will be built in layers by the design-builder (underground utilities, drainage, communication/systems, street crossings, bridge construction, ballast installation, track installation, etc.), with specialty crews moving from one place to another completing their layer.
+For efficiency of cost and scheduling, the entire project segment will be built altogether and in layers by the design-builder (underground utilities, drainage, communication/systems, street crossings, bridge construction, ballast installation, track installation, etc.), with specialty crews moving from one place to another completing their layer.
 This process – which includes tens of thousands of work activities – allows the design-builder maximum flexibility to schedule crews and equipment, as well as arrange for needed materials.
-Through this effort, the Glendora to Montclair project is completed concurrently and all six stations readied simultaneously.
+It results in the entire construction project being completed at the same time.

 Have the locations of the Glendora to Montclair stations been finalized?

 Yes.
-The locations of the future stations were selected by the station-cities and approved as part of the Final Environmental Impact Report for the Glendora to Montclair segment in 2013.
-Future stations will be located in the cities of Glendora, San Dimas, La Verne, Pomona, Claremont and Montclair, and generally located as identified below (to learn more about each station, including the latest site plan, visit the city-station pages:
+The locations of the Glendora to Montclair stations were selected by the station-cities and approved as part of the Final Environmental Impact Report for the Glendora to Montclair segment in 2013.
+Gold Line stations will be located in the cities of Glendora, San Dimas, La Verne, Pomona, Claremont and Montclair, and generally located as identified below (to learn more about each station, including the latest site plan, visit the city-station pages:

-• The Claremont Station will be located approximately where the current Metrolink Station is located today, just west of College Avenue and south of First Street.
+- The Claremont Station will be located approximately where the current Metrolink Station is located today, just west of College Avenue and south of First Street.
 As part of the Foothill Gold Line project, the Claremont Metrolink Station will be relocated east of College Avenue, nearer to the station parking.
 NOTE: The Claremont Station is not part of the fully funded project currently under construction.

 - The Montclair Station will be located at the Montclair TransCenter, located just east of Monte Vista Avenue and north of Arrow Highway.
 A dozen bus and rail connections are available at this location.
 NOTE: The Montclair Station is not part of the fully funded project currently under construction.